Protocol Security Cluster

 Within this cluster

-Emergency pause design is the process of limiting a protocol's blast radius during a live incident by giving teams scoped stop controls, explicit trigger rules, and a slower, evidence-based recovery path.
-The goal is to contain exploitation fast without creating uncontrolled governance authority.
+Smart contract emergency pause is the process of limiting a protocol's blast radius during a live incident by giving teams scoped halt controls, explicit trigger rules, and a slower, evidence-based recovery path.
+In practical terms, a smart contract pause function acts like a circuit breaker that freezes unsafe behavior before losses spread across the protocol.

 Why Is Emergency Pause a Safety Primitive Instead of a Simple Killswitch?

 Pause controls matter because they can reduce loss while an exploit is still in progress.
 But they also create governance and user-trust risk if one actor can freeze everything indefinitely or if the only available action is a total protocol halt.
-A good pause system is not just fast.
-It is scoped, rule-driven, and auditable.
+A good smart contract pause function is not just fast.
+It is scoped, rule-driven, auditable, and closer to a circuit breaker than a permanent emergency stop.

 This page belongs in the protocol-security cluster because emergency pause design is tightly linked to governance lane separation, authorization control, and recovery after upgrades.